You are joining the next generation of filmmakers - gain the essential skills and knowledge to earn your place on any film set around the world.

 Cost & Fees

-For the London and Oxford campuses, fees are £9,000 per year for UK Students and £12,000 per year for International students.
+For our campuses in Liverpool, London and Oxford, fees are £9,000 per year for UK Students and £13,000 per year for International students.

 2 Year Degree